torresrecife/rest_api/README.md

 ## Using Laravel 8 With Passport and Laratrust

 This is a Rest API application for saving and retrieving PDF files directly into the database Mysql, encoding them with PHP's native [base64](https://www.php.net/manual/en/function.base64-encode.php) function.
 Using access permissions with [Laravel Laratrust](https://github.com/santigarcor/laratrust) and authentication with [Laravel Passport](https://laravel.com/docs/8.x/passport) for users.
+Inserting password to access the PDF file

 ## Installation